um-grex/grex-docs/content/english/software/containers.md

 In case you do not want to mount anything to preserve the containers' environment from any overlapping of data/code from say $HOME, use the __-\-containall__ flag.

-Some attention has to be paid to Singularity's local cache and temporary directories.
+Some attention should be paid to Singularity's local cache and temporary directories.
 Singularity caches the container images it pulls and Docker layers under __$HOME/.singularity__.
 Containers can be large, in tens of gigabytes, and thus they can easily accumulate and exhaust the users' storage space quota on $HOME.
 Thus, users might want to set the __SINGULARITY_CACHEDIR__ and __SINGULARITY_TMPDIR__ variables to some place under their __/global/scratch__ space.

 For example, to change the location of __SINGULARITY_CACHEDIR__ and __SINGULARITY_TMPDIR__, before building the singularity image, one might run: